BLTerrell/School_District_Analysis/README.md

   <img src="Resources/new_district_summary.png" width="100%">

 - How is the school summary affected?
   - The tables displayed below show the school summary for the original district analysis (on the left) and the new district analysis (on the right).
+The only changes on this DataFrame are for the Thomas High School row and they are as follows: a slight decrease in the "Average Math Score", a slight increase in the "Average Reading Score", and miniscule changes to the "% Passing Math", "% Passing Reading", and "% Overall Passing".

   <img src="Resources/orig_per_school_summary.png" width="49%">
   <img src="Resources/new_per_school_summary.png" width="49%">